calistad/Customer_Analysis/Customer_subscription.md

 Overall, the above models achieved similar performance with an accuracy of around 75%.

-The top five most significant features for customer enrollment are `VerifyPhone`, `remain_screen_list`, `VerifyDateOfBirth`, `numscreens`, and `location`.

-Two models would be recommended with the best performance.
+2 models would be recommended with the best performance.

 #### Extreme Gradient Booster
 * Highest Accuracy